klaytn/klaytn-docs/docs/toolkit/klaytn-ide.md

 ### Testing <a id="testing"></a>

-Activate the Unit Testing module in the Plugin Manager.
+You can see the solidity unit testing plugin as shown below by activating the Solidity Unit Testing module in the Plugin Manager.

 ![](img/klaytn-ide/19_ide_testing.png)